-A snapshot overview of schools in Beijing that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Beijing considered (but not necessarily chosen) by English-speaking expats.

 Dulwich College Beijing (pending)

 Opened in 2005 and closely tied to its London parent.
 On two campuses in Shunyi and Chaoyang, the former all-through and the latter for nursery and kindergarten.
-The Legend Garden campus lives up to its name with games on grass and even Beijing’s only cricket pitch.
+The Legend Garden campus lives up to its name with games on grass and, even, Beijing’s only cricket pitch.
 Regularly one of the top international schools on Beijing lists and recently an award winner for Creativity in Learning.

 International School of Beijing (ISB) (pending)

 Established by five English speaking embassies, nearly forty years ago.
-Accredited by the Council of American and International Schools abroad (CAISA) and the Council of International Schools (CIS) and regularly tipped up as one of the best international schools in Beijing.
-Since 2002, located on a huge campus in Shunyi complete with shiny new sports domes opened in 2013.
+Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges.
+Regularly tipped up as one of the best international schools in Beijing.
+Since 2002, located on a huge campus in Shunyi, opened in 2013 and completed with shiny new sports domes.

 Western Academy of Beijing (WAB) (pending)